softprops/softprops.github.io/posts/dev-togo.md

           DEVTO_API_KEY: ${{ secrets.DEVTO_API_KEY }}
 ```

-The next step installs the devtogo tool and adds it to the jobs PATH.
+The next step installs the devtogo tool from a GitHub release asset and adds it to the jobs PATH.

 ```diff
 jobs: